Sauron: Embodiment of evil

+Classically reptilian

+The classicist J. K. Newman comments that "Sauron's Greek name" makes him "the Lizard", from Ancient Greek σαῦρος (sauros) 'lizard or reptile', and that in turn places Frodo (whose quest destroys Sauron) as "a version of Praxiteles' Apollo Sauroktonos", Apollo the Lizard-killer.

 Destructive Dracula-figure

 Gwenyth Hood, writing in Mythlore, compares Sauron to Count Dracula from Bram Stoker's 1897 novel Dracula.
 In her view, both of these monstrous antagonists seek to destroy, are linked to powers of darkness, are parasitical on created life, and are undead.
 Both control others psychologically and have "hypnotic eyes".
 Control by either of them represents "high spiritual terror" as it is a sort of "damnation-on-earth".

 Celtic Balor of the Evil Eye

 Edward Lense, also writing in Mythlore, identifies a figure from Celtic mythology, Balor of the Evil Eye, as a possible source for the Eye of Sauron.
 Balor's evil eye, in the middle of his forehead, was able to overcome a whole army.
-He was king of the evil Fomoire, who like Sauron were evil spirits in hideously ugly bodies.
+He was a leader of the supernatural Fomorians.
 Lense further compares Mordor to "a Celtic hell", just as the Undying Lands of Aman resemble the Celtic Earthly Paradise of Tír na nÓg in the furthest (Atlantic) West; and Balor "ruled the dead from a tower of glass".